-1 Normal Start (i.e., switching on the computer, the console, starting the disk(s) and pressing MASTER-CLEAR and LOAD buttons, see Section 2.1) 2 Warm Start (i.e., pressing the MASTER-CLEAR and then the LO- AD buttons, see Section 6.1 or using the command @RESTART-SYSTEM, see Section 3.3.3) 3 Restart (i.e., @STOP-SYSTEM followed by pressing MASTER-CLEAR and typing 20!, see Section 3.3.2) 4 Cold start (i.e., using the first SINTRAN III floppy diskette to load MACM and then give the HENT command to fetch a new SINTRAN from the SAVE area of SIN- TRAN III resident.
-Start up SINTRAN by typing 22!, see Section 6.2) 5 Loading a new SINTRAN III version (i.e., new diskettes with SINTRAN III are received due to changes in the software because of new terminals, a new line printer, etc. have been or- dered, see Section 6.3.2.8) 6 Loading a new SINTRAN III release (i.e., new diskettes with SINTRAN III are received because a new release of SINTRAN III has been ordered, see Section 6.3.2.9) 7 Initial loading (i.e., loading SINTRAN III from scratch, see Section 6.3)
+1 Normal Start (i.e., switching on the computer, the console, starting the disk(s) and pressing MASTER-CLEAR and LOAD buttons, see Section 2.1) 2 Warm Start (i.e., pressing the MASTER-CLEAR and then the LOAD buttons, see Section 6.1 or using the command @RESTART-SYSTEM, see Section 3.4.3) 3 Restart (i.e., @STOP-SYSTEM followed by pressing MASTER-CLEAR and typing 20!, see Section 3.4.2) 4 Cold start (i.e., using the first SINTRAN III floppy diskette to load MACM and then give the HENT command to fetch a new SINTRAN from the SAVE area of SIN-TRAN III resident.
+Start up SINTRAN by typing 22!, see Section 6.2) 5 Loading a new (i.e., new diskettes with SINTRAN III are received SINTRAN III version due to changes in the software because of new terminals, a new line printer, etc. have been ordered, see Section 6.3.2.8) 6 Loading a new (i.e., new diskettes with SINTRAN III are received SINTRAN III release because a new release of SINTRAN III has been ordered, see Section 6.3.2.9) 7 Initial loading (i.e., loading SINTRAN III from scratch, see Section 6.3)

-6.1 INFORMATION CONCERNING A WARM START
+INFORMATION CONCERNING A WARM START

-When MASTER-CLEAR and LOAD has been pressed the IMAGE area on SEGFIL0 is copied to memory.
+When MASTER-CLEAR and LOAD has been pressed the IMAGE area on SEGFILO is copied to memory.
 Also the POF area on MACM-AREA:DATA is copied to memory.
 Also see Appendix B and Chapter 7.